Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Concluding Remarks

 \subsection{Limitations}

 Modeling dynamic scenes is challenging due to complex motions of dynamic objects over time, and specular surface and occlusions on angular domain.
 Our method makes the first attempt to use a compact temporal representation to reproduce dynamic scenes in time-sequences.
-Similar to \textit{NeRF20}, our method requires optimisation for each scene.
+Similar to \textit{NeRF20}, our method requires optimization for each scene.
 Additionally, the output resolution is limited due to limited GPU memory.
-Furthermore, there are trade-offs among the number of bases, memory usage, output resolution and the length of modeled sequences.
-The rendering quality degrades when the length of sequence increases given default model parameters, or when large motion exists.
+Furthermore, the rendering quality degrades when the length of sequence increases given default model parameters.
+Our approach is also only applicable to dynamic scenes without large camera motions that cause the change of background.